sigp/positions-vacant/blockchain-developer.md

 We are honoured to have received a grant from the Ethereum Foundation that enables us to expand our development capabilities.

-Our office is located on King Street, Newtown, one of Sydney’s great cultural hubs.
-Between coding and consulting, we like to catch up for lunch or a drink at one of Newtown’s many cafes and bars.

 ## The Role

 We are looking to expand our core team by hiring a software engineer who shares